 Heat the stock (or broth) with the pepper-mushroom liquid.
-Pour the cooking liquid from the peppers and the stock (or broth) into a large pot and turn the heat to low.
+Pour the mushroom/pepper liquid and the stock or broth into a large pot and turn the heat to low.
 Once it's warm, turn off the heat and keep it on the stove.

 Brown the butter.
 Add the butter to a large sauté pan (about 12 to 14 inches).
 Turn the heat to low-medium and melt it.
 Once it's melted it will begin to foam and sizzle around the edges.
 Stir every so often, and within about 4 minutes or so, the butter will become toasty brown color and smell nutty.
 Remove about half of it with a tablespoon and add it to a small bowl -- this portion will be added later.

 Sauté the onions, cloves and sage.
 Still over low-medium heat, add the onions to the browned butter and cook until soft, about 5 minutes.
 Then add the sage and cloves and cook until it's very aromatic, about 30 seconds.